-- Consumer Resources – Green Cleaning Tips: This page discusses looking for the EPA’s Design for the Environment label when buying green cleaning products.
+- U.S. EPA Safer Choice certification: This page discusses looking for the EPA’s Design for the Environment label when buying green cleaning products.
 It also reviews the common household items that may be used for safe cleaning.

 - Wacky Double Duty Spring Cleaning Items: By clicking on this link, people searching for green cleaning advice are able to watch an ABC News video that offers green cleaning tricks such as using a grapefruit and salt to clean the bathtub.

 Need to find a pro for your green home cleaning?Find Pros

 - Clean and Green: This link opens a PDF brochure about green cleaning.
 In the brochure readers will find information about products that are commonly used for green cleaning such as baking soda and white vinegar.

 - Green Cleaning Tips: An article that discusses how to rid the home of cleaners containing potentially dangerous chemicals.
 Safe, all-natural alternatives are also included on this page.

 - Tips for Better Green Cleaning: Read this article for tips on how to use natural products to clean and advice on how not to use certain items.

 - Green Living – Ten Green Cleaning Tips: This is an article found on the website for Family Circle magazine.
 The tips are numbered and cover topics ranging from mold prevention to cleaning the carpet using green products and methods.